 For those of us with thorny bushes in our gardens, it’s good news.
 They’re notoriously difficult to remove, so this knowledge might just save you an afternoon in the garden and a multitude of scars.
 When you pair it’s vampire snagging properties with it’s potential to create delicious treats, keeping a blackberry bush seems the obvious choice.

 Should you collect some blackberries before Michaelmas, and manage to make it home with a full punnet, we have a myriad of delicious recipes even the devil wouldn’t turn down.
-We’ll be sharing them all with you in the second pocket guide in our Foraging Fairytale Series; Hedgerow Festival.
+We’ve shared them all with you in the second pocket guide in our Foraging Fairytale Series; Hedgerow Festival.
 Pick up a copy today for mouthwatering recipes, practical foraging advice, and more fantastical folklore.

-We love unpacking the folklore surrounding our favourite forages.
+We love unpacking the folklore surrounding our favorite forages.
 If you'd like more of these fantastical fairytales delivered straight to your inbox, sign up to our mailing list.
-You'll receive fascinating folklore and early bird access to our latest events.
+You'll receive fascinating folklore and early-bird access to our latest events.